janbarari/DecoratorPattern/README.md

 Sponsor
 -------
 ### If you like and use it, please tap the Star(⭐️) button at the above.
-This library is free for all; hence, it's not profitable.
+This source code is free for all; hence, it's not profitable.
 You can make me happy by donating me :)

 [![](https://img.shields.io/badge/Dogecoin-Click%20to%20see%20the%20address-yellow.svg?style=flat)](https://blockchair.com/dogecoin/address/DB87foUxetrQRpAbWkrhexZeVtnzwyqhSL)